Ian N Proops

 Professor Proops's recent and forthcoming publications include: "Russellian Acquaintance Revisited" (forthcoming in Journal of the History of Philosophy), "Kant on the Ontological Argument" (forthcoming in Nous); "Kant on the Cosmological Argument" (forthcoming in Philosophers' Imprint); "Russell on Substitutivity and the Abandonment of Propositions" (The Philosophical Review, April 2011); "Kant's First Paralogism" (The Philosophical Review, October 2010) and "What is Frege's 'conept horse problem'?" (in Sullivan and Potter eds., Wittgenstein's Tractatus" (2013)).

-Professor Proops is a founding editor of The Review of Symbolic Logic, where he handles submissions on the history of analytic philosophy, as well as a section-editor (in the same subfield) for Philosophy Compass.
+Professor Proops was a founding editor of The Review of Symbolic Logic, where handled submissions on the history of analytic philosophy, and is currently serving as a section-editor (in the same subfield) for Philosophy Compass.

 He earned his B.A. in PPE and a B. Phil. (on Kant's Transcendental Idealism under the supervision of Ralph Walker) at Oxford.
 He went on to earn a Ph.D. from Harvard, where he wrote a disseration on Wittgenstein's Tractatus under the supervision of Warren Goldfarb, Richard Heck, and Charles Parsons.
 Before coming to Texas, he taught for ten years at the University of Michigan.

-During the academic year 2012-2013 Professor Proops is on leave as a Fellow at the National Humanities Center, North Carolina.
-In the Fall of 2013 he will be co-teaching a graduate seminar on Kant with Katherine Dunlop.
+In the Fall of 2014 he will be co-teaching a graduate seminar on Leibniz's metaphysics with Katherine Dunlop.

 "Kant's First Paralogism," The Philosophical Review, vol. 119, no. 4, October 2010, 449-495.